vistec-AI/Thai-NNER/README.md

       Limkonchotiwat, Peerat and
       Rutherford, Attapol  and
       Nutanong, Sarana",
-    booktitle = "Findings of the Association for Computational Linguistics: AACL 2022" year = "2022",
+    booktitle = "Findings of the Association for Computational Linguistics: ACL 2022" year = "2022",
     publisher = "Association for Computational Linguistics", }